lucky521/blog/_posts/2017-01-01-metrics-to-evaluate-model.markdown

 # Classification Metrics

-Classification Accuracy
+## Classification Accuracy

-Logarithmic Loss
+## Logarithmic Loss

+Logarithmic loss (related to cross-entropy) measures the performance of a classification model where the prediction input is a probability value between 0 and 1.
+The goal of our machine learning models is to minimize this value.
+A perfect model would have a log loss of 0.
+Log loss increases as the predicted probability diverges from the actual label.

-Confusion Matrix
+## Confusion Matrix

-Area under Curve
+## AUC Area under Curve

+AUC metric is only designed for binary classifiers

-Classification Report
+## Classification Report

-F1 Score
+## F1 Score